(Image above is me on the right with Dr. Tilo Kunath in his lab in Edinburgh staring at induced pluripotent stem cells)

 To the internet I went where I found people all over the world working diligently to fix what was ailing me – patients and physicians and researchers in seemingly every corner of the world, each with their own story to tell and advice to give.
 And with email addresses to boot!
 So I began reaching out to people, telling my story, and asking them if they would tell me theirs.

-I have since toured some of the top research labs in the world and met with over one hundred of the best physicians and scientists on the planet.
+I have since toured some of the top research labs in the world and met with hundreds of the best physicians and scientists on the planet.
 These men and women have given me hope that soon enough we will have more effective treatments for this and other diseases.
 This journey has also sparked a curiosity in me for the future of humanity as well as a belief that we are progressing towards a more enlightened and hospitable tomorrow.
 That spark became the impetus for starting Tomorrow Edition, my attempt to spread a little excitement and understanding for all that the future has in store.

 – Benjamin Stecher

 Tomorrow, and tomorrow, and tomorrow,

 Creeps in this petty pace from day to day,

 The way to dusty death.
 Out, out, brief candle!

 Life’s but a walking shadow, a poor player,

 That struts and frets his hour upon the stage,